eoinkelly/ember-get-what-from-where/ember-run-loop.md

   **not** scheduled on a RunLoop queue.

-This means that if an observer and binding are watching the same property,
+This means that if an observer and binding are watching the same property, the Observer will **always** be called first.

-      the Observer will **always** be called first setTimeout(0) is ~3-4ms on modern browsers, ~15ms on mobile and older browsers
+Aside: setTimeout(0) is ~3-4ms on modern browsers, ~15ms on mobile and older browsers

 scheduleOnce() vs. Ember.run.once ???